 Sofiya is fluent in English, German, Russian and Slovak.

-Selma Tiric is an Associate at KNOETZL.
+Selma Tiric is a Senior Associate at KNOETZL.
 Before joining KNOETZL in 2016, Selma worked for a large, multinational firm covering the CEE and SEE as a member of the Dispute Resolution Practice Group (2010-2013 and 2015) and the Head of Secretariat of the European Law Institute (2013-2014).

 Selma has extensive experience as counsel in institutional and ad-hoc arbitration proceedings under various arbitration rules and in several languages, with a special focus on arbitration in the CEE and SEE region.
 Her industry experience includes construction, energy, engineering and international sales disputes.